-The site is within the ownership of one family.
-All members of the family have consented to the promotion of this site through the Greater Norwich Local Plan process.
+The site is within the ownership of Mr Derek Jones, who has instructed Bidwells to submit this representation on his behalf.
 The site is not restricted by any leases or restrictive covenants.
-Therefore, the site is available for development.
+The site is therefore readily available for development.